-During 2021, we periodically assessed whether any indicators of impairment existed which would require us to perform an interim impairment review.
-As of each interim period end during fiscal 2021, we concluded that a triggering event had not occurred that would more likely than not reduce the fair value of our reporting units below their carrying values.
-We performed our annual test of goodwill for impairment during the fourth quarter of 2021.
+During each fiscal year, we periodically assessed whether any indicators of impairment existed which would require us to perform an interim impairment review.
+As of each interim period end during each fiscal year, we concluded that a triggering event had not occurred that would more likely than not reduce the fair value of our reporting units below their carrying values.
+We performed our annual test of goodwill for impairment as of September 30.
 The results of the goodwill impairment test indicated that the fair values of our Semiconductor and Material and Substrate reporting units were in excess of the carrying values, and, thus, we did not require an impairment charge.
-While the quantitative analysis indicated no impairment of Semiconductor and Material and Substrate segment goodwill existed as of September 30, 2021, if the future performance of these reporting units fall short of our expectations or if there are significant changes in operations due to changes in market conditions, we could be required to recognize material impairment charges in future periods.
+While the quantitative analysis indicated no impairment of Semiconductor and Material and Substrate segment goodwill existed as of September 30, 2022, if the future performance of these reporting units fall short of our expectations or if there are significant changes in operations due to changes in market conditions, we could be required to recognize material impairment charges in future periods.

-11. Income Taxes
+12. Income Taxes